 I did the upgrades in 2 stages so I could test the difference between the 1st stage (re-cap) and the 2nd (resistor/inductor/relay restoration).
 This way, I will be able to determine what upgrade changed what sound properties.
 If you upgrade everything at once, you can’t say for sure what upgrade did what.
 I also have five 1.5 uH Dale inductors.

-Tone Control Board after restore: Siemens film, Nichicon Fine Gold and Vishay film capacitors.
+Tone Control Board Capacitors: Siemens film, Nichicon Fine Gold and Vishay film capacitors.

 This project wasn’t without hiccups; one of my four 12,000 uF 63V BC Philips capacitors actually blew and vented!
 This discouraged me greatly the night it happened, but after just a few minutes researching during the following day I found the problem.
 I hooked up the metal rail (looks like a grounding rail at first glance) to the negative terminals of the 4 capacitors and then put the twisted pairs of colored wires to the positive connection on each capacitor.
 Thank God I bring up new equipment on my 2000VA variac, as this saved the other 3 capacitors.
 Had I thrown it into an outlet immediately and hit it with 120V, it would have most likely blown all 4 of them.
 By chance I had one spare BC 12,000 uF capacitor on hand.
 After correcting the wiring to what is shown in the diagram below, the amp worked immediately.
 I believe I literally danced around the room when this happened.